History of the English non-League football system: 1951–68: Southern League

 The Southern League provided many of the subsequently promoted teams along with the Midland League.

 No clear northern equivalent to the Southern League was established, although the Lancashire Combination, the Cheshire League (successor to The Combination, established 1919) and the Northern Alliance League occasionally provided successful applicants until the establishment of the Northern Premier League.

-The Birmingham & District League's last Football League application was made in 1958, and its top teams started to promote to an expand Southern League.
+The Birmingham & District League's last Football League application was made in 1958, and its top teams started to promote to an expanded Southern League.
 Although this was not a formal system of promotion and relegation, its top teams continued to join the Southern League or the Midland League.